bernardio5/proportion/README.txt

 This library enables constructive geometry in JavaScript.
 I like geometric constructions.
 Drafting also is cool.
 Tile patterns: cool.
-Islamic decorative tiled patterns: coool.

 The code in proportion.js is heavily commented.
-The HTML pages in the baseExamples directory are a tutorial.
+The HTML pages in the "examples" directory are a tutorial.

-There is a library of standard constructions, in progress.
+The code in "prMachines.js" is a set of connom geometric constructions.

-Next, a library for tiling patterns.
-Then, fonts.
+Next up is testing/debugging of lofting, and modification of how color is controlled.
+Then, on to tiling.

 Neal McDonald
-Dec 19, 2016
+Jan 2, 2017